partylikeits1983/simpleAMM/README.md

 ## Constant Product Automated Market Maker Proof of Concept Smart Contract

-This project was created in order to better understand how a constant product automated market maker (AMM) smart contract works.
+This project was created in order to better understand how the math behind a constant product automated market maker (AMM) works.
 This is an over simplified AMM exchange contract was created to better understand how the constant product formula works in practice.

+NB!
+This repository was not extensively tested for deploying on the Ethereum mainnet.

 ## Compiling and Running Tests